LibraryCarpentry/lc-python-intro/episodes/06-libraries.md

 ~~~
 {: .output}

-*   Have to refer to each item with the module's name.
+*   You have to refer to each item with the module's name.
     *   `string.capwords(ascii_lowercase)` won't work: the reference to `ascii_lowercase`
         doesn't somehow "inherit" the function's reference to `string`.